Skip to content

 pValue > 1.3 or Chi2 > 50

-not gene like '%Rp%'
+not Gene like '%Rp%'

 Usage Tips

-• Numbers do not need quotes: pValue > 1.3 ✓ — pValue > "1.3"
+• No Quotes for Numbers: Numbers should not be quoted: pValue > 1.3 ✓ — pValue > '1.3' ✗.